espocrm/documentation/docs/user-guide/reports.md

 * MAX – maximal value;
 * AVG – average value.

-If the report is grouped by a link field then it's possible to add fields from the linked record w/o aggregate functions.
-The example is the report for Opportunities grouped by Campaign with Campaign.Budget column.
+If a report is grouped by a link field, then it's possible to add fields from a linked record w/o aggregate functions.
+In the example, the report for Opportunities is grouped by Campaign with Campaign.Budget column.

 It's possible to add **non-aggregated columns**.
-In this case records will be displayed for each group.
+In this case, records will be displayed for each group.
 Note that if your report deals with a big number of records, it can run much slower.

 Non-grouping grid report with non-aggregated columns: